Drawing

 Clear()

 Clears the screen.
 Remember, this clears the graphical memory and not the display.
 Show() is needed to transfer the graphical memory to the display.
-For the sake of demonstration, we will draw a line on the screen, then Clear() the screen, then draw a circle.
+For the sake of demonstration, we will draw a line on the screen, then Clear() the screen, and then draw a circle.
 Running the code below will result in a circle on the screen but not the line.
 Why?
-The line was drawn on the graphical memory, which got cleared using Clear().
-Then the circle was drawn on the graphical memory and then show transferred the memory to the display.
+The line was drawn on the graphical memory, which was cleared using Clear().
+Then the circle was drawn on the graphical memory and the show transferred the memory to the display.

 BrainPad.Display.DrawLine(1, 20, 30, 88, 44)